Rules for ALL Studies Involving Vertebrate Animals

 Sources of Information

 Alternative Research and Animal Welfare Resources

 The following rules were developed to help pre-college student researchers adhere to the federal regulations governing professional scientists and to protect the welfare of both animal subjects and the student researcher.
-When students conduct research with animal subjects, health and well-being is of high priority.
+Health and well-being is of high priority when students conduct research with animal subjects.

 All projects involving vertebrate animals must adhere to the rules below AND to either Section A or Section B rules, depending on the nature of the study and the research site.